goodwin72/github-avatar-flow/docs/design-doc.md

 These modifications can be found in the .eslintrc file - each of the applications has one.
 All but one were made out of personal preference. ("newline-after-import" is disabled because it appeared to be giving false-positives during production.)

 ## Testing
+The React frontend will be tested through React's built-in testing framework, which utilizes Jest and Enzyme.
+API calls will be mocked using jest-fetch-mock.

-The React frontend and the Node backend will both be tested using Jasmine.
-To help Jasmine test React components, Enzyme will also be used for testing the frontend (specifically, through the use of the Jasmine-Enzyme project).
+The Node backend will be tested using Jasmine.

 ### Frontend
 - React components will need to be tested for correct output and, in the case of the Avatar component, proper reaction to the onHover event.